 manage their own patients within the Family Medicine Center and that each resident

 is viewed as the patient’s physician.
 Continuity of care is strongly stressed within

 the residency program, with cross coverage by other residents to continue care while

 the resident is off duty.
-The Nebraska Medical Center believes in the existence
+Nebraska Medicine believes in the existence

 of life after medicine.
 We provide adequate free time for residents to pursue individual

 interests and believe the time is necessary for the maintenance of the residents’